davidpfister/subprocess.f/.dox/articles/Articles.md

 ```

 - **What happens**: Notepad opens, and your program keeps running.
 It prints the process ID and checks if Notepad is still open after 2 seconds.
-- **Note**: `sleep` isn’t part of this module—you’d need a custom delay or skip that part.
+- **Note**: `sleep` isn't part of this module, you'd need a custom delay or skip that part.

 #### 3. Capturing Output

 To see what a command prints, use `read_stdout`.
-Here’s how to run `dir` and print its output:
+Here's how to run `dir` and print its output:

 ```fortran
 program capture_output